nishanths/dedupimport/README.md

 ## dupeimport

-Remove duplicate imports in Go source files that are imported using different names.
+Remove duplicate imports that have been imported using different names.

 ```
 go get -u github.com/nishanths/dupeimport